harshislearning/Temperature-Sensor-Simulation/README.md

 # Temperature Sensor Simulation

-Software-only temperature monitoring pipeline: sensor simulator -> MQTT -> ROS2-like bridge -> Flask live dashboard.
+Software only temperature monitoring pipeline: sensor simulator -> MQTT -> ROS2-like bridge -> Flask live dashboard.

 ## Instructions on how to run the system & dependencies required: